ubai97/front-editor/readme.txt

 * English - default, always included
 * Russian - ru_RU

+== Frequently Asked Questions ==
+**Can I create new posts from frontend**
+Yes
+**Can I Edit my posts from frontend**
+Yes
+**Can I delete my posts from frontend**
+Yes
+**Can I upload photo/image/video**
+Yes
+**I am having problem with uploading files**
+Please check if you've specified the max upload size on setting **Can I translate plugin**
-*Note:* All my plugins are localized/ translatable by default.
+Yes! plugins are localized/ translatable by default.
 For translating I recommend the awesome plugin [Loco Translate](https://wordpress.org/plugins/loco-translate/).

-== Frequently Asked Questions ==
 **Is working with Gutenberg Block Editor ?**
 Works perfectly with or without Gutenberg Block Editor